 Several years ago, the FTC introduced online advertising guidelines that include rules on how affiliates should disclose their commercial interests online.

-If you’re serious about making money through affiliate marketing, you should adhere 100% to FTC guidelines and make your affiliate disclosure clear.
+If you’re serious about making money through affiliate marketing, you should adhere 100% to FTC guidelines and make your affiliate link disclosure clear.

 As a member of affiliate programs, you’re responsible for declaring any affiliate relationship and any products or services you have a commercial connection to… or any you may be compensated for in any way.